charlesneimog/Awesome-Pd/README.md

-# Awesome Pd Externals
+# Awesome Pd

-Awesome List of PureData Externals/Libraries.
+Awesome List of PureData Externals/Libraries/Compilers and another things.

 > [!IMPORTANT]
 > I am starting this list now, if you know some cool (or not cool) object, please make a PR or tell me in [issues](https://github.com/charlesneimog/Awesome-Pd-Externals/issues/new).